Configuring the activity app¶

 In certain scenarios it makes sense to send the activity emails out more regularly, e.g. you want to send the hourly emails always at the full hour, daily emails before people start to work in the morning and weekly mails shall be send on monday morning, so people can read up when starting into the week.

-A console command is available to trigger sending those emails.
+Therefore in Nextcloud 12 a console command was added to allow sending those emails intentionally.
 This allows to set up special cron jobs on your server with the known granularity, instead of relying on the Nextcloud cron feature which is not very flexible on scheduling.